siemens/CtrlppCheck/docs/user.md

 Both types of checks can be used in WinCC OA's GEDI editor via.
 They are started from the IDE and results are displayed in the IDE:

-- Drop-Down menu in the GEDI menu bar
+- Drop-Down menu "Quality Checks" in the GEDI menu bar
 - Dock-Module for the GEDI with results
-- Script check via button in the script editor
+- Script check via button "CtrlppCheck" in the script editor

 ## Execution From Command Line